Consumer Consultation Review Committee

 Full Revision of the "Guidelines" and Future Prospects

-In order to systematically address the issues I just mentioned, we plan to fully revise the "Guidelines for Pharmaceutical Consultation Response" in October 2025 as the culmination of our activities to date.
+In order to systematically address the issues I have just mentioned, we plan to fully revise the "Guidelines for Pharmaceutical Consultation Response" in October 2025 as the culmination of our activities to date.

 Our activities do not end with the revision of these guidelines.
 As medical practices are required to adapt their systems to include nighttime and holidays, providing information around the clock is becoming an increasingly important issue, and we need to show the industry a feasible future vision, regardless of the size of the company, while taking into account the use of AI.

-Pharmaceuticals Consultation Response Study Group | Information from the Committee | Japan Pharmaceutical Manufacturers Association, Inc.
+Consumer Consultation Review Committee | Information from the Committee | Japan Pharmaceutical Manufacturers Association